This article is a stub. You can help the IndieWebCamp wiki by expanding it.

 - Support webmention + h-entry parsing for receiving comments on users' posts.

-- Let users link a domain name to their profile and content, treat that domain as canonical (e.g. Tumblr and Wordpress.com)
+- Let users link a domain name to their profile and content, treat that domain as canonical (e.g. like Tumblr and GitHub do)

-- Provide a way for users to export all their user data (posts, comments, tags, likes/faves).
+- Provide a way for users to export all their user data (posts, comments, tags, likes/faves), and interactions on that data.

-- Provide HTTP redirects if users want to change their domain name.
+- Provide HTTP redirects if users want to change their domain name, or switch from a subdomain on your service to their own domain name

 - PuSH support both as a publisher and (!) a subscriber, i.e. you can POSSE to App.net without writing a single line of code if you already publish an ATOM feed